valkey-io/valkey-doc/docs/management/security/acl.md

 ]
 ---

-The Redis ACL, short for Access Control List, is the feature that allows certain connections to be limited in terms of the commands that can be executed and the keys that can be accessed.
+The Valkey ACL, short for Access Control List, is a feature that allows certain connections to be limited in terms of the commands that can be executed and the keys that can be accessed.
 The way it works is that, after connecting, a client is required to provide a username and a valid password to authenticate.
 If authentication succeeded, the connection is associated with a given user and the limits the user has.
-Redis can be configured so that new connections are already authenticated with a "default" user (this is the default configuration).
+Valkey can be configured so that new connections are already authenticated with a "default" user (this is the default configuration).
 Configuring the default user has, as a side effect, the ability to provide only a specific subset of functionalities to connections that are not explicitly authenticated.

-In the default configuration, Redis 6 (the first version to have ACLs) works exactly like older versions of Redis.
-Every new connection is capable of calling every possible command and accessing every key, so the ACL feature is backward compatible with old clients and applications.
-Also the old way to configure a password, using the **requirepass** configuration directive, still works as expected.
-However, it now sets a password for the default user.

-The Redis `AUTH` command was extended in Redis 6, so now it is possible to use it in the two-arguments form:
+The standard way to authenticate is the two-argument form of the `AUTH` command:

     AUTH <username> <password>

-Here's an example of the old form:
+If the password is valid matches, the connection will be authenticated to the user with the name `<username>`.

+When the single argument form of the command is used, where only the password is specified, it is assumed that the implicit username is "default".

     AUTH <password>

-What happens is that the username used to authenticate is "default", so just specifying the password implies that we want to authenticate against the default user.
-This provides backward compatibility.
+This form authenticates against the "default" user's password, either set by ACLs or by setting `requirepass`.

 ## When ACLs are useful